Cardinals vs. Royals Player Props Betting Odds

-You can see player prop bet odds for Paul Goldschmidt, Vinnie Pasquantino and other players on the St. Louis Cardinals and Kansas City Royals ahead of their matchup at 2:15 PM ET on Monday at Busch Stadium.
+Player prop betting options for Paul Goldschmidt, Vinnie Pasquantino and others are available in the St. Louis Cardinals-Kansas City Royals matchup at Busch Stadium on Tuesday, starting at 7:45 PM ET.

 Bet on this matchup or its props with DraftKings!